JetBrains/kotlin-playground/examples.md

 });
 </script>
 ```

-Use attribute `readonly` for adding read only files.
+Add additional read only files:
 Put your additional files between `<textarea>` tag with class `readonly`.

 Look at example: